Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Spectroscopic Analysis

 Fig.~\ref{fig:cmod_xics_match} shows an experimental (line-integrated) XICS Ca spectrum (here, spatial channel \#0, slightly below the midplane, near the time of peak brightness) for the I-mode discharge discussed in Section~\ref{sec:inferences}.
 Black data points with error bars show the experimental data, while the continuous red line shows the result of forward modeling using free parameter values inferred for this discharge, as discussed in Section~\ref{sec:inferences}.
 Matches of analogous quality have been obtained in all the experimental inferences discussed below, across 32 spatial chords and over the time of evolution of LBO injections.
 The spectrum is well matched across the entire wavelength range, with small discrepancies observed near the intercombination (x and y) lines, where the m, s, and t satellites also exist.
-The region near the q and r lines is affected by slight imperfections in background subtraction, since He-like Ar also emits in this region~\cite{Rice1987RadialTokamak, Rice1999ThePlasmas}.
+The region near the q and r lines is affected by slight imperfections in background subtraction since He-like Ar (present in the plasma for background ion temperature and toroidal rotation measurements) also emits in this region~\cite{Rice1987RadialTokamak, Rice1999ThePlasmas}.

 The excellent match in Fig.~\ref{fig:cmod_xics_match} is made possible by comprehensive collisional-radiative modeling as well as Aurora simulation capabilities, enabling reliable inferences of core impurity transport.
-To the authors' knowledge, this demonstration of forward modeling of an entire high-resolution x-ray spectrum within an inference of radial particle transport is a first-of-its-kind in fusion research.
+This demonstration of forward modeling of an entire high-resolution x-ray spectrum within an inference of radial particle transport is a first-of-its-kind in fusion research.
 The next section describes how Extreme Ultra-Violet (EUV) spectroscopy is used to complement transport constraints from XICS.